ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • order blood samples to rule out vasculitis → more here

-• consider brain and meningeal biopsy if atypical course raises suspicion of PACNS
+• brain and meningeal biopsy should be considered if an atypical course raises suspicion of PACNS

 Differential diagnosis